Nigerian Navy: Special Units

-The Special Boat Service is a special operations unit of the Nigerian Navy.
-It is a male only outfit fashioned after the Royal Navy's Special Boat Service.
-It is predominantly focused on, but not restricted to; littoral and riverine operations, including reconnaissance and surveillance; covert beach reconnaissance in advance of an amphibious assault; recovery or protection of ships and oil installations subject to hostile state or non-state action; maritime counter-terrorism; and offensive action.

-On 21 April 2020, ten SBS commandos boarded the Tommi Ritscher, a container ship captured by pirates off the shore of Benin.
-Benin authorities gave the SBS commandos a letter of commendation.

 Organization on Nigerian Navy ships

 There are four main departments on Nigerian Navy ships.
 These are operations, marine engineering, weapon engineering, and logistics.
 An officer, who is referred to as the head of department, is in charge of each department.
 He reports directly to the commanding officer on operational matters or through the Executive Officer on all administrative matters.
 The Executive Officer is the second in command on all naval ships, as well as being the head of the Operations Department on smaller ships.
 On larger ships the Executive Officer remains the second in command, but the Principal Warfare Officer is the head of the Operations Department.
 In the ratings cadre, the most senior seaman rating is referred to as the Coxswain.
 The Coxswain (E.M.T) more like M.P, is responsible for organizing the ratings for work and discipline.